 Ask yourself these questions to get started:

-If you're using dating apps, these questions can also help you tailor your profile and create meaningful filters.
+If you're using dating apps, these questions can help you tailor your profile and create meaningful filters.
 For instance, if you’re looking for something casual, you may want to consider filtering out people who are looking for a relationship or vice versa.
-Using these types of features and being honest about what you want allows you to set clear expectations and match with people who want similar things.
+Using these features and being honest about what you want allows you to set clear expectations and match with people who want similar things.

-2) Communicate and uphold your boundaries
+3) Determine and communicate your boundaries

 Here are a few examples to consider: